-Keep Them Updated - Booked a new show?
+Booked a new show?
 Tell your PR company.
 Decide to release a single?
 Tell your PR company.
-Get your friend at the local paper to write a review?
+Got your friend at the local paper to write a review?
 Tell your PR company.
-Don't expect them to keep up with your news via your website, newsletter, social networking platform or anything else.
+Don't expect representatives from your PR firm to keep up with your news via your website, newsletter, social networking platform, or anything else.
 No matter how much they like your music, you can't communicate with them like they are your fans.
-They need to be the first to know when something happens, both so they can use it to promote your music and so they don't sound like morons when a journalist informs them about some news about your project that they found out elsewhere.
+They need to be the first to know when something happens so they can use it to promote your music and so they aren't confused when a journalist informs them about some news they weren't aware of.

-Let Them Do Their Jobs - If you have a personal relationship with a journalist/blogger/other media person, and you think that an email from you would be better than an email from your PR company, then tell your PR company that you will cover that person so they don't.
-Otherwise, don't try to jump in the mix, follow-up with people that your PR company has approached about your project or anything else.
-Journalists get tons of emails and calls daily from people looking for coverage/reviews.
+Journalists get tons of emails and calls daily from people looking for coverage or reviews.
 It doesn't help to double up.
-An email from you when your PR company has already reached out will almost always be confusing, be annoying and actually hurt your chances of getting the coverage you want.
-It may seem like a call from you would encourage someone to give you that coverage, but really, no one - not your PR company and not you - can MAKE someone write about your project.
-Instead, at best, you'll be putting the journalist and the PR company in an awkward position.
-At worst, you'll annoy someone so much that you'll help them decide once and for all not to write about you.
+An email from you when your PR company already has reached out will almost always be confusing, annoying, and detrimental to your chances of getting the coverage you want.
+At best, you'll put the journalist and the PR company in an awkward position.
+At worst, you'll annoy someone so much you'll help them decide once and for all to not write about you.

-Be Available - Nothing is worse for a PR company than to set up an interview for one of their clients and then to get a call from the writer that no one answered the phone/answered the email questions/showed up for the interview.
+Nothing is worse for a PR company than to set up an interview for one of their clients and then to get a call from the writer that no one answered the phone or answered the email questions or showed up for the interview.
 You may not get another chance, so if you tell your PR company you can available at a certain time, do it.